 5. Keep your hands to yourself

 It’s tempting to examine your renewed smoothness.
-You should, however, wait at least a day before feeling with your fingers down there.
-This is because touching the newly sensitized area with your fingers is likely to introduce bacteria.
+You should, however, wait at least a day before feeling it with your fingers down there.
+This is because touching the newly sensitised area with your fingers is likely to introduce bacteria.

 6. Keep it loose